grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   - The panels in the dashboard are vertically sorted by the network path (eg. cortex-gw -> distributor -> ingester)
 - Deduce where in the stack the latency is being introduced
   - **`cortex-gw`**
+    - Latency may be caused by the time taken for the gateway to receive the entire request from the client.
+There are a multitude of reasons this can occur, so communication with the user may be necessary.
+For example:
+      - Network issues such as packet loss between the client and gateway.
+      - Poor performance of intermediate network hops such as load balancers or HTTP proxies.
+      - Client process having insufficient CPU resources.
     - The cortex-gw may need to be scaled up.
 Use the `Mimir / Scaling` dashboard to check for CPU usage vs requests.
     - There could be a problem with authentication (eg. slow to run auth layer)
   - **`distributor`**